Fukuoka #2B

 Orders to POWs from the Camp Commandant

-Dutch Translation: /De weg naar Nagasaki (In Dutch)
+Dutch Translation: De weg naar Nagasaki (in Dutch)

-Japanese Camp Staff: As of liberation- See Gibbs Report above
+As of liberation- See Gibbs Report.

 Camp Rosters at Liberation: